 National Centre for Australian Children's Literature

 The mission of the Centre is to enhance the appreciation of Australian children's literature by collecting, preserving and making available wide-ranging resources through programs, events and exhibitions.
-Lu Rees, the founding President of the ACT Branch of The Children's Book Council of Australia proposed in 1974 that there should be a collection of research files about Australian children's authors and illustrators together with a collection of their books.
+Lu Rees, the founding President of the ACT Branch of The Children's Book Council of Australia, proposed in 1974 that there should be a collection of research files about Australian children's authors and illustrators together with a collection of their books.
 In 1980 this collection was deposited at the University of Canberra Library so it could be publicly available.
 The Centre is an incorporated body in the ACT, with a Board which includes the Management Subcommittee and the Foundation Subcommittee.

-The ACT Branch provides a small donation annually and volunteer support.
-The University of Canberra Library houses the collection, catalogues the books, and provides materials to support the collection.
-The University has desginated the Centreas an Affliate, and provides insurance coverage.
+The ACT Branch of The Children's Book Council of Australia provides volunteer support.
+The University of Canberra Library houses the collection, assists with cataloging the books, and provides materials to support the collection.
+The University has designated the Centre as an Affliate, and provides insurance coverage.
 Australian publishers donate their children's books as they are published.
 Authors and Illustrators also donate, often under the Australian Government's Cultural Gifts Program.